-It is the responsibility of the Primary Contact to ensure that all registered delegates from their organization receive, read and understand all Rendez-vous Canada rules of engagement.
+It is the responsibility of the Primary Contact to ensure that all registered delegates from their organization receive, read and understand all Rendez-vous Canada rules of engagement and code of conduct.
 It is also their responsibility to inform Rendez-vous Canada in writing of any change in the registration status of themselves, their delegates or organization.

 The name of the Primary Contact is requested during the registration process, and can be changed at any time.

 Hospitality or any other activity, including off-premise displays, are not permitted during the official Rendez-vous Canada schedule of events.
 Organizations violating this rule may face fines equivalent to the damages to the host and may be suspended from future events.

 Hospitality activities may be held before and after the officially scheduled events and the Rendez-vous Canada Office is happy to work with you to identify opportunities to maximize marketing opportunities during the official programme.

 Rendez-vous Canada is responsible for establishing the provincial, territorial and national groupings in the marketplace in consultation with the provinces and territories.

 Booth space for Sellers and DMOs will be allocated based on:

 Note: New product may be given priority if there is a Destination Canada, provincial, or territorial agreement that potentially exists for the product/destination in question

 New product falls in one of the following categories: